jocmp/mercury-parser/README.md

 ##### Content Formats

-By default, Postlight Parser returns the `content` field as HTML.
+By default, Mercury Parser returns the `content` field as HTML.
 However, you can override this behavior by passing in options to the `parse` function, specifying whether or not to scrape all pages of an article, and what type of output to return (valid values are `'html'`, `'markdown'`, and `'text'`).
 For example:

 ```javascript
 Parser.parse(url, { contentType: 'markdown' }).then(result =>